 Please note that if you feel that you are unable to volunteer out in the community (for example you may be shielding) but you are still keen to volunteer, you can volunteer from home.
 On Volunteer Hub we have a variety of phone/online volunteering opportunities that you can do from home.
 To find them, when you search for opportunities on Volunteer Hub highlight 'Yes' in the 'Show volunteering from home opportunities only' box and these opportunities will appear for you.

-We have asked that all organisations that are promoting volunteer opportunities on Volunteer Hub to confirm that they have a risk assessment in place for each opportunity they advertise, including any actions needed to minimise the risk from covid.
-If any organisation does not confirm they have done this we will not promote their volunteering opportunities to you.
+We have asked that all organisations that are promoting volunteer opportunities on Volunteer Hub to confirm that they have a risk assessment in place for each opportunity they advertise.
+If any organisation does not confirm they have a risk assessment in place, we will not promote their volunteering opportunities to you.

 Please also note that some people may be exempt from wearing a face covering, for example some people with disabilities.
 Please be mindful and respectful of this.
-More information about this can be found in the Government guidance on wearing a face covering.

 If guidelines do change please contact your Volunteer Coordinator from the organisation you are volunteering with to find out if you can still volunteer.